chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/cloud-account-associations.md

 ## Setting up a Cloud Account Association for GCP

-To configure a cloud account association with GCP, start by setting up the association in Chainguard Enforce using `chainctl`.
+To configure (or upgrade) a cloud account association with GCP, start by setting up the association in Chainguard Enforce using `chainctl`.
 First, store the ID of the relevant Enforce group, the GCP account ID, and the GCP project number into variables for later use.
 You can find the IAM group ID by running `chainctl iam